Warwick-Allen/essays/theological_profile.md

 ### Scripture and Authority
 - **Primary Position**: Scripture is the supreme and sufficient authority for all matters of faith and practice.
-- **Core Doctrines**: For essential doctrines (salvation, Christ's person and work), Scripture alone suffices (closer to *sola scriptura*).
+- **Core Doctrines**: For the essential doctrines (salvation, Christ's person and work), Scripture alone suffices (closer to *sola scriptura*).
-- **Secondary Matters**: Tradition (especially early Church Fathers), reason, and experience serve as valuable interpretive tools with genuine theological authority.
+- **Secondary Matters**: Tradition (especially the early Church Fathers), reason, and experience serve as valuable interpretive tools with genuine theological authority.
-- **Confidence Level**: High (5-6 on personal scale).
+- **Confidence Level**: High (5-6 on the personal scale).

-**Alignment**: Shares the Protestant commitment to biblical authority with Reformed, Baptist, and evangelical traditions, whilst incorporating a more Anglican/Wesleyan appreciation for tradition, reason, and experience as interpretive aids.
+**Alignment**: Shares the Protestant commitment to biblical authority with the Reformed, Baptist, and evangelical traditions, whilst incorporating a more Anglican/Wesleyan appreciation for tradition, reason, and experience as interpretive aids.

 ### Hermeneutics
-- **Biblical Inspiration**: Plenary verbal inspiration - all parts of Scripture equally inspired by God.
+- **Biblical Inspiration**: Plenary verbal inspiration - all parts of the Scripture are equally inspired by God.
 - **Infallibility**: Didactic infallibility - everything the Bible intends to teach is infallible and authoritative.
 - **Inerrancy Nuance**: The Bible may contain errors in incidental, non-didactic statements, but this doesn't deny divine superintendence.
-- **Perspicuity**: Core doctrines necessary for salvation are sufficiently clear for all people to understand.
+- **Perspicuity**: The core doctrines necessary for salvation are sufficiently clear for all people to understand.
 - **Canon**: The 66 books of the Protestant canon are the only authoritative books.
-- **Preservation**: Divine preservation ensures no errors in transmission impact core doctrines.
+- **Preservation**: Divine preservation ensures no errors in transmission impact any core doctrines.

-**Alignment**: Aligns with evangelical and Reformed understanding of biblical authority, whilst allowing for nuance on inerrancy that some conservative evangelicals also hold.
+**Alignment**: Aligns with the evangelical and Reformed understanding of biblical authority, whilst allowing for a nuance on inerrancy that some conservative evangelicals also hold.

 ### Theological Framework
 - **Molinism (Middle Knowledge)**: God knows what free-will choice any creature will make in any circumstance, including all counterfactual truths.
 - **Purpose**: This framework reconciles divine sovereignty with libertarian human freedom.
-- **Confidence**: High (5 on personal scale).
+- **Confidence**: High (5 on the personal scale).

-**Alignment**: Shares philosophical framework with Molinist theologians like Luis de Molina, William Lane Craig, and Thomas Flint; provides distinctively Arminian approach to sovereignty and freedom.
+**Alignment**: Shares the philosophical framework with Molinist theologians like Luis de Molina, William Lane Craig, and Thomas Flint; provides a distinctively Arminian approach to sovereignty and freedom.

 ---

 ## II.
 Theology Proper (Doctrine of God)

 ### Essential Attributes
-All held with highest confidence (5-6):
+All held with the highest confidence (5-6):
-- **Trinity**: One being in three persons (Father, Son, Holy Spirit).
+- **Trinity**: One being in three persons (the Father, the Son, and the Holy Spirit).
 - **Eternal Processions**: The Son proceeds from the Father; the Spirit proceeds from the Father, through the Son; these processions are ontological and eternal (importance 4-5, confidence 5-6).
 - **Aseity**: Self-existing, necessary, non-contingent being.
 - **Eternality**: No beginning or end; exists outside created time but entered time at creation.